yesihaveidea/myrtille/DOCUMENTATION.md

 - In order to keep the installation simple, both the myrtille gateway and services are installed on the same machine.
 They do however conform to a distributed architecture; if needed, given some additionnal code, myrtille services could acts as a proxy, so the gateway could be installed and operate separately (this could be handy if the gateway should go into a DMZ).

 ## Troubleshoot
-First at all, ensure the Myrtille prerequisites are met (see "Prerequisites").
+First at all, ensure the Myrtille prerequisites are met (IIS 7.0+ and .NET 4.0+).
 Note that IIS must be installed separately, before running the installer (see "Installation").

 - The installation fails
 	- Prerequisites are not downloaded: the installer was run directly using the MSI file; this exclude the bootstrapper (Setup.exe), whose purpose is to check and download/install the prerequisites if necessary